 I will try to address above concerns in the following article.

 To start with, I will brief about ITIL Change Management Process applied for shared/private cloud environment.
-For this article, will set the context as we are the cloud service provider, providing Cloud Infrastructure as a Service (IaaS) and managing Cloud Infrastructure.
+This article, will set the context as we are the cloud service provider, providing Cloud Infrastructure as a Service (IaaS) and managing Cloud Infrastructure.

-When Change is received for shared environment, then we need to understand the scope and impact of the change.
-Impact parameters could be criticality of the change, exposure to the customers and services.
-Based on impact analysis, we need to plan the change.
+When Change is received for a shared environment, then we need to understand the scope and impact of the change.
+Impact parameters could be the criticality of the change, exposure to the customers and services.
+Based on the impact analysis, we need to plan the change.

-Criticality of the Change in shared cloud environment is driven by number of customers getting impacted.
-It may happen that a particular change causes Priority 1 Incident / Major Incident which may create too many of P1 / MI to service provider as it will impact multiple customers.
+The criticality of the Change in a shared cloud environment is driven by a number of customers getting impacted.
+It may happen that a particular change causes Priority 1 Incident / Major Incident which may create too many of P1 / MI to service providers as it will impact multiple customers.

 For better management of customers using shared Cloud, Service Provider can divide that service into multiple sites, designate a master site and others as slave site.
 Any change happening on the master site can impact all slave sites too but if we are implementing the change on slave site then it might only affect the slave site.

 Sometimes we need to implement changes on all sites together if the change is “No Impact” Change.
 But to implement change outside of office hours of customers we can divide change as per site and implement it as per off business hours for the site.

 Let’s simply the concept of cloud deployment types by comparing it with an example of a house.
 Consider that shared service is like a house with different rooms and we are allocating 1 room to each customer.
 So when you are changing something in that house, it might affect all rooms or in some cases it will affect only some rooms or it can impact no rooms.
 It depends on what change you are implementing.